6 – The astronomical origin of tides

 As we saw in the elliptic orbits section, the Moon's orbit is an ellipse and has therefore two apsides: a perigee (the point of orbit closest to Earth) and an apogee (the point of orbit farthest from Earth).

-These two extreme points are connected by the line of apsides, which slowly rotates East, in the same direction as the Moon.
+These two extreme points are connected by the line of apsides, which slowly rotates east, in the same direction as the Moon.
 This gradual rotation is known as lunar precession, apsidal precession, or cycle of lunar perigee, which completes a full circuit every 8.85 years, see Figure 6.26; causing tidal modulations on an interannual time scale, see Table 6.1.

 Twice in this 8.85 year period – approximately every 4.5 years – the perigee points either towards or away from the Sun: so at either the March or September equinox the Moon is both at its closest point to the Earth, and is also overhead at the equator.